I've noticed a few people asking about testing relays, so I figure I'd do a short writeup on testing relays.

 For the most part, relays either work or they don't 98% of the time if they click they are good.
 Basically what happens is that when the relay get voltage it creates an electrical magnet inside that pulls two contacts together.

-These two posts will also be helpful information for this process:
+These two links will also be helpful information for this process:

 This is your standard relay: